sifunadonnex/flight-phase-detector/PROJECT_SUMMARY.md

 ## What Has Been Created

-This project provides a **professional-grade Python-based flight phase detection system** with multi-aircraft support for analyzing aircraft flight data from CSV files.
+This project provides a **professional-grade Python-based flight phase detection system** with advanced aircraft sensor integration for analyzing aircraft flight data from CSV files.

-**Version:** 2.0 (Multi-Aircraft Support)
+**Version:** 2.1 (Enhanced Sensor Integration)

 ## Files Created